Coronavirus pandemic leads big drugmakers to hit pause on clinical trials

 Large hospitals and academic centers also stand to lose fees that cover costs for things like building space, maintenance and operating costs, Nasser said in an email.

-Last week, U.S.-based Iveric Bio Inc (ISEE.O) delayed enrollment in a trial of its eye disease drug, two days after Provention Bio (PRVB.O) paused a study of a diabetes drug but allowed trial patients to complete their treatment course.
+Last week, U.S.-based Iveric Bio Inc delayed enrollment in a trial of its eye disease drug, two days after Provention Bio paused a study of a diabetes drug but allowed trial patients to complete their treatment course.

 Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J. ; Editing by Shinjini Ganguli and Bill Berkrot